-The muggier period of the year lasts for 4.3 months, from May 21 to September 29, during which time the comfort level is muggy, oppressive, or miserable at least 22% of the time.
-The muggiest day of the year is July 25, with muggy conditions 86% of the time.
+The muggier period of the year lasts for 4.3 months, from May 21 to September 30, during which time the comfort level is muggy, oppressive, or miserable at least 21% of the time.
+The month with the most muggy days in Atlanta is July, with 25.5 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.